Income Tax Implications in Indian Stock Market 2021

 Income Tax on Futures & Options Trading

 You can set off non-speculative losses (FnO) against any other heads except salary income the same year.
-You can set off non-speculative losses against income from bank, income from rent, LTCG, STCG etc, but only in the same year.
+You can set off non-speculative losses against income from the bank, income from rent, LTCG, STCG etc, but only in the same year.

-You carry forward non-speculative losses for 8 consecutive years but then they you can’t set off against other heads of income.
+You carry forward non-speculative losses for 8 consecutive years but then you can’t set off against other heads of income.
 You can only set off against any non-speculative gains made in that time-frame.

 Income Tax on Commodity Trading in India